 - Dr. Gary Davidson, The Davidson Group (Responsible for ward boundary re- alignment options and final recommendations)

-- Russell Mathew, Hemson Consulting Ltd. (Responsible for population projections)
+- Russell Mathew and Patrick Barbieri, Hemson Consulting Ltd. (Responsible for population projections)

-Members of the consultant team are familiar with Ottawa and have extensive experience in conducting ward boundary reviews.
+Members of the consultant team were familiar with Ottawa and have extensive experience in conducting ward boundary reviews.

-Is this going to affect the school board elections?
+Did this review affect the school board elections?

 School board electoral areas (zones) are composed of one or more municipal wards.
-Therefore, changes to the ward boundaries could affect the school boards’ electoral boundaries.
-Any new boundaries would be established by the school boards.
+Therefore, changes to the ward boundaries may have had an impact on a school board’s electoral boundaries.
+Any new school board electoral boundaries would be established by the school boards